Alex Murdaugh will spend the rest of his life in prison for killing his wife and son

 "And the question is when will it end?"
 Newman said.
 "When will it end?
 This ended already for the jury because they've concluded that you continued to lie and lie throughout your testimony."

+The killer, Newman told Murdaugh, "might not have been you.
+It might have been the monster you become when you take 15, 20, 30, 40, 50, 60 opiate pills.
+Maybe you become another person.
+I've seen that before."

 After sentencing, Murdaugh was released into the custody of the South Carolina Department of Corrections.
-Wearing a brown jumpsuit and handcuffs, he could be seen leaving the courtroom under the watch of a law enforcement official.
+Wearing a brown jumpsuit and handcuffs, left the courtroom under the watch of a law enforcement official.

 Jury verdict came in less than three hours